 11. Comcast Center

 As you walk past the famed Love Park toward JKF Boulevard, take a look upward.
-Though it won't always be this way, the Comcast Center is the current tallest building in the city.
+Though it won't always be this way, the Comcast Center is the current tallest skyscraper in Philadelphia.

 Don't pass this one by!
 Duck inside and take in the Comcast Experience.
 The LED screen show, broadcasted on 2,000-foot screens, is the ultimate tourist adventure.

 12. Barnes Foundation

 Albert C. Barnes is one of Philadelphia's most memorable characters.
 A famed chemist, art collector, writer, businessman, and educator, his personal art collection was both massive and quirky.